Back pain and sciatica

 - Never twist from the waist while bending or lifting any heavy object.
 If you need to move an object to one side, point your toes in that direction and pivot toward it.

-- If an object can be moved without lifting, pull it, don't push.
+- If an object can be moved without lifting, pull it, do not push.

 There are dozens of available NSAIDs: